McclellandKmra/P2P-File-Sharing/project/README.md

 * Sending and handling handshake and bitfield messages
 * Sending and handling request messages
 * Unchoking and preferred neighbors for peers with the complete file
+* Sending and handling request messages
+* Sending and handling piece messages
+* Keeping track of and saving file contents

 ###  Kyle McClelland:
 * Git repo setup